elementor/lokl-www/content/_index.md

 ##### FAQs

+ - what do I get with a Lokl WordPress site?
+   - latest official version of WordPress
+   - latest stable PHP version available for Alpine Linux
+   - static site generator plugins
+   - some complimentary plugins installed, but not activated
+   - WP-CLI for managing your site via CLI
+   - scripts for easily backing up your whole site and database
+   - and more, which you can see within [Lokl's Docker image source code](https://github.com/lokl-dev/lokl)

  - can I use this in production?

 *I'd strongly dissuade you!
-Lokl is designed for your local WordPress development environment and expects you to publish your live site using a static site generator for WordPress (I include the most common ones within Lokl for you).
+Lokl is designed for your local WordPress development environment and expects you to publish your live site using a static site generator for WordPress (I include the most common ones within Lokl for you).*

-Running WordPress locally and publishing a static site to production hits the three goals of security, cost and performance excellently.
+*Running WordPress locally and publishing a static site to production hits the three goals of security, cost and performance excellently.
 Lokl is designed for running WordPress on your own computer, comfortably isolated within its own container.
 This means I don't need to waste time on the usual security